NonMajorNerd/Arel/README.txt

     ****************
     *  To-Do List  *
     ****************

-		*Add communicable conditions
+		*Add left/right (KP4/KP6) in menus to naviage pages *Add communicable conditions
 		*Add score to death screen
 		*Add score saving, high-score tables
 		*Build AI subroutines capable of opening doors (A*  ignore door? check when moving if destination is a door, if so open instead of move)
 		*Check carrying cap after dequipping items (currently you can dequip a bag and be carrying more than you should be able to) *Build support for two-handed weapons
+		*Penis-shaped yogurt-shooting baton
 		*Update accessory system
 		*Fix fireball scroll displaying true name of unidentified burned items *Add description_list and effects_list
 		*Add a check/return so if a list is searched and there is no result, it returns a default .. eg if names list does not have a name for this item, just return the default name.
+		*WAP Fatigue
 		*Expand scoring system
-		*Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' *Certainly a ton of other things
+		*Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' *Extend ranged weapon systems
+			*accuracy??
+			*capability to hip-fire at reduced accuaracy/damage?
+			*reduced damage if firing at range 1?
+		*Certainly a ton of other things

     **************
     * Change log *
     **************

+	4/22/21
+		Blocked out core systems and logic for more robust ammo usability Added the Quiver item

 	03/24/21
 		Added ranged weaponry, ammo typess